equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 was introduced to Rails 5 as standard thing.
 Up till certain point Rails Asset pipeline (via ruby gems) render SPA lib was common thing.
-This created tension between Rails Backend developers and Frontend only developers that dislike this shotgun marriage of JS an Rails.
+This created tension between Rails Backend developers and Frontend only developers that dislike this shotgun marriage of JS and Rails.

 Another approach is to just generate Rails application as an [API only](https://edgeguides.rubyonrails.org/api_app.html) and just have SPA on a completely separate VM but that add extra step